MotorCities National Heritage Area logo

-If you're in Detroit for the Rocket Mortgage Classic, the Detroit Grand Prix, the North American International Auto Show at Huntington Place, business, pleasure or a special event, there are incredible historic sites that tell the story of the automotive industry and labor movement.
+If you're in Detroit for the Rocket Mortgage Classic, the Detroit Grand Prix, the Detroit Auto Show at Huntington Place, business, pleasure or a special event, there are incredible historic sites that tell the story of the automotive industry and labor movement.
 There are a number of places within walking distance, by hopping on the QLine, the Detroit People Mover or by taking a short drive:

 1 Hart Plaza